Library Spaces & Technology

 - Web cam

-CCIT Help Desk located in St. Charles offers more technology for loan such as laptops.
+CCIT Help Desk located in St. Charles offers more technology for loan such as laptops and laptop chargers.

 There are 3 "power towers" located throughout the lower level of the library that are available on a first come, first serve basis.
 Two on the lower lelvel have 2 USB-A ports and 1 -C port on each side (4-sided).
 One on the main level has 8 AC outlets, 2 on each side (4-sided).